bitwarden/help/_articles/send/send-lifespan.md

 #### Delete from the CLI

-To delete a Send from the CLI, use the `delete` command with the Send's unique `id` as an argument:
+To delete a Send from the CLI, use the `delete` command with the Send's exact unique `id` as an argument:

 ```
 bw send delete <id>